Epeus' epigone

 Don't annoy customers too much.
 Make it very easy to do the desired, legitimate thing, and awkward to do the undesired thing, but don't waste too much effort trying to make it impossible, as leeway is important.

-Posted by Kevin Marks at 03:21 0 comments Links to this post
+Posted by Kevin Marks at 03:21 No comments:

 Creative code